Succession Planning Best Practices

 Succession Planning Process

-At the Steve Trautman Co. we have developed a structured knowledge transfer process designed specifically for leaders who possess not just institutional knowledge, but soft skills and key relationships that are sometimes hard to quantify and pass on.
+At the Steve Trautman Co. we have developed a structured kt plan designed specifically for leaders who possess not just institutional knowledge, but soft skills and key relationships that are sometimes hard to quantify and pass on.
 Here’s how we approach it.

 Step 1: Define & Prioritize Knowledge Areas